divu0804/divu0804/README.md

   <p><em>
-    Upcoming Master's student at 🏛 University of Ottawa majoring in Computer Science👩‍🎓.<br>
+    Master's student at 🏛 University of Ottawa majoring in Computer Science👩‍🎓.<br>
     I’m currently learning everything... that I need to fill my gaps to become a better programmer.<br>
     I was a software developer at <a href="https://www.kochind.com/">KOCH.</a>
     <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">